gao-hongnan/omniverse/_sources/software_engineering/devops/continuous-integration/styling.md

 Linters check for syntax errors and potential bugs, while formatters ensure the code adheres to style guidelines, both acting before unit tests in the pipeline to catch and correct issues early, streamlining development, and deployment processes.
-This integration is pivotal in maintaining a high standard of code quality throughout the software development lifecycle.
+This integration is important in maintaining a high standard of code quality throughout the software development lifecycle.

 Frequent code commits and daily integration are crucial practices for reducing